Solomon’s Seal (Yu Zhu)

-In Afro-American herbalism, Solomon’s seal is known as High John the Conqueror, in reference to its abilities to conquer and heal injuries as well as treat male and female infertility.
-It was worn as a talisman or chewed for the strength to conquer one’s own fear or to stand tall in the face of others.
+In African American herbalism, Solomon’s seal is known as High John the Conqueror, because of its ability to conquer and heal injuries as well as treat male and female infertility.
+It was worn as a talisman, chewed for the strength to conquer one’s fear, or to stand tall in the face of others.

 Lily of the Valley

 Solomon’s seal is a close relative to Lily of the Valley.
 However, whereas Lily of the Valley contains high amounts of the heart-regulating compound convallamarin, Solomon’s seal contains only enough of this compound to make it useful as a general heart tonic but not to render it as powerful a curative for heart ailments as lily of the valley.

 Take FULL advantage of Solomon's Seal (Yu Zhu)!